tombola/taskplanner_django/docs/implementation.md

 - Creates a parent task using either:
   - `parent_task_title` from TaskPlannerSettings (if configured), or
   - Template page title as fallback
-- Builds parent task description by combining:
+- Builds parent task description by combining (in order):
-  - Site-wide description from TaskPlannerSettings (first)
+  1. Site-wide description from TaskPlannerSettings
-  - Template description (second)
+  2. Template description from TaskGroupTemplate
+  3. Form description from TaskGroupCreationForm
-  - Both separated by double newline, both support token substitution
+  - All separated by double newline, all support token substitution
 - Applies token substitution to both title and description
 - Iterates through template's tasks and creates them as subtasks of the parent task
 - Accepts `site` parameter to access settings
+- Accepts `form_description` parameter from the creation form
 - Accepts `debug` parameter to control behavior
 - Prints debug header/footer when in debug mode (includes description in output)